 A VPN service tunnels all your traffic from your network and into a network controlled by your VPN provider.
-In other words, they’re perfectly positioned to perform man-in-the-middle attacks and strip off the encryption from your network traffic and seal it back up again after they’ve had a peek at its contents.
-There is no technical restriction limiting them from doing this once they’re installed into your operating system’s root certificate store.
+In other words, they’re perfectly positioned to perform attacker-in-the-middle attacks and strip off the encryption from your network traffic and seal it back up again after they’ve had a peek at its contents.
+There’s no technical restriction limiting them from doing this once they’re installed into your operating system’s root certificate store.

 Security experts would scoff at this article believing it would be obvious to anyone that a VPN service can perform this type of attack against their own customers.
 However, VPN service providers generally don’t explain the inherent security risks with using their service as part of their marketing campaigns.
-I’ve not been able to find any serious writing on this subject, so it would be really difficult for VPN customers to find resources to educate themselves about the risks.
+I haven’t been able to find any serious writing on this subject, so it would be difficult for VPN customers to find resources to educate themselves about the risks.

 The perfect surveillance operation from any national security agency would involve little more than establishing a low-cost high-performance VPN service provider, and some targeted marketing campaigns to attract desired targets.